Daniel-car1/nd00333-capstone/README.md

 # Your Project Title Here

 *TODO:* Write a short introduction to your project.

+ML Ops, Classification, Data prparation, AutoML, Hyperparamter tuning Hyperdrive, investigate machine larning models, automation, Jupyther Notebook, deploy model as webservice, prediction, consume endpoint's REST API, investigate endpoints

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.